imagej/imagej.github.io/pages/2009-11-06_-_Bio-Formats_+_CellProfiler.md

 description: test description
 ---

-{% capture includecontent %} The following is a blog post from {% include person content='Leek' %} originally published on the ImageJDev web site. {% endcapture %}
+{% capture content %} The following is a blog post from {% include person content="Leek" %} originally published on the ImageJDev web site.

-{% include info-box content=includecontent %}
+{% endcapture %} {% include sidebox-right content=content %}

 Hi all,